igor32648/nextjs-hotel/README.md

 ![Captura de tela 2024-02-13 013813](https://github.com/igor32648/nextjs-hotel/assets/92551032/797b57e9-f16e-453a-944b-9f1035134982)

 ### Rich Content Distribution:
 Information is distributed to users in a fluid and elegant manner, ensuring an immersive and informative browsing experience.
-From vibrant images showcasing travel destinations to concise and engaging text providing essential details, our template delivers content in a visually appealing and accessible format.
+From vibrant images showcasing travel destinations to concise and engaging text providing essential details, this template delivers content in a visually appealing and accessible format.

 ### Tailored User Experience:
 Each aspect of the website is carefully crafted to enhance the user experience.
 Stylish headers and footers featuring custom logos provide brand identity, while interactive elements such as image sliders captivate users' attention and encourage engagement.